 Which group of people do you think finishes TOEFL faster?

 If you guessed the “failure-resilient” people, you’re right!

 Fortunately, you can learn how to become “failure-resilient”… But the fact is that people who are more naturally “failure-resilient” are less stressed by their mistakes, which means they improve faster, and ultimately spend less money on lessons with me.

 Characteristic #7: You follow my curriculum.

 Since 2010, I’ve been solving TOEFL problems like yours.
 Although you may be overwhelmed and confused about what to do, I am crystal clear.
-You haven’t managed to solve your problem with TOEFL iBT yet, don’t worry.

 The fact is that getting scores of Speaking 26 on TOEFL iBT and Writing 24 is so much more predictable than many people fear.
 If you say certain things (and if you say them in a particular way), you can reliably earn that 26 on Speaking.
 If you write certain things, you can reliably get that 24 on Writing.

 Based on that predictable reliability, I developed a particular curriculum.